RISE Annual Conference 2021

 Who can join in person?

-If we are able to offer in-person attendance, we will be adhering to UK and local country guidelines related to social distancing and group gatherings.
+For those attending in person, we will be adhering to local country guidelines related to social distancing and group gatherings.
 This might mean that we are only allowed to admit a certain number of participants into the event space at a given time.
 We will work with our event teams to ensure a safe experience for those that are able to attend in person.

-Please note that we will continuously monitor the situation in the UK and abroad.
+Please note that we will continuously monitor the situation in Nigeria, the UK and the US.
 First and foremost, our priority is to ensure the health and well-being of our conference participants and team members.
 We reserve the right to make this conference virtual-only, dependent on the local circumstances.

 All virtual participants will be able to join via the Zoom platform.